 The EU Battery Regulation provides little guidance to distinguish between used batteries and waste batteries.
-According to Annex XIV battery holders with the intent of shipping the battery must provide evidence that the battery is a used battery.
-Generally, used batteries can be sent back to the producer/third party acting on this behalf as "defective for repair", if it is intended for re-use (Annex XIV (2)).
+According to Annex XIV battery holders with the intent of shipping the battery must provide evidence, such as testing, that the battery is a used battery and not a waste battery.
+Generally, used batteries can be sent back to the producer or a third party acting on this behalf with fewer obligations if it is defective and intended for re-use (Annex XIV (2)).
 In the absence of proof, the battery is considered as waste and as transported illegally (Annex XIV (5)).